Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In this work, we jointly addressed variable selection and parameter estimation in a joint model for survival data and longitudinal outcomes.
-We connected a survival model with a nonlinear mixed-effects model through a linking function and covariates eventually in high dimension.
-To estimate the unknown parameters of this joint model, we conduct a preconditioned proximal stochastic gradient to deal with the latent variables and the Lasso penalty.
+In this work, we jointly addressed variable selection and parameter estimation in a non linear joint model for survival data and longitudinal outcomes.
+We connected a survival model with a non linear mixed-effects model through a link function and covariates in high dimension.
+To perform the variable selection procedure in the joint model, we consider as criterion the marginal log-likelihood reguralized with a $\ell_1$-penalty term and run an adaptive weighted proximal stochastic gradient algorithm to deal simultaneously with the latent variables and the non-differentiability of the penalty.
+Then we rely on an eBIC criterion to choose an optimal value for the regularization parameter.
+We finally re-estimate the parameters in the reduced model with an adaptive stochastic gradient descent algorithm.
 Our methodology has been thoroughly evaluated on simulated data to demonstrate its performance.
+We evaluate the impact of censoring and of the presence of correlation between individual parameters.

-One interesting perspective of this work consists in addressing the prediction task carefully.
+One interesting perspective of this work consists of addressing the prediction task carefully.
 It would be interesting to set up a method for predicting survival time from some start of longitudinal data observation.
-Previous studies, such as \cite{desmee_nonlinear_2017} and \cite{kerioui_modelling_2022}), have explored this task within the context of joint models.

-Then, we assumed no censorship in the observed data to simplify the inference procedure.
-However, it could be essential to consider the presence of censorship in real-world scenarios.
-Therefore another important perspective is to adapt our procedure to survival times that can be censored.

-Furthermore, considering the partial likelihood for the survival part rather than the complete likelihood would be an intriguing avenue to explore.
+Previous studies, such as \cite{desmee_nonlinear_2017} and \cite{kerioui_modelling_2022}, have explored this task within the context of joint models without high dimensional covariates.
+Furthermore, considering the partial likelihood for the survival part rather than the parametric complete likelihood would be an interesting avenue to explore.
 This approach would eliminate the need to make assumptions about the form of the baseline risk, which is especially relevant when dealing with the Cox model.
-Indeed, when considering the Cox model, the partial likelihood allows for estimating the regression parameter without knowing the baseline function.
-It would be interesting to see how our algorithm performs with this partial likelihood instead of the complete one.
+Indeed, when considering the Cox model, the partial likelihood allows for estimating consistently the regression parameter without knowing the baseline function.
+It would be interesting to adapt the proposed procedure to the partial likelihood instead of the parametric complete one.